Gary Anderson (designer): Academic background

-Gary attended public schools and graduated from high school in the Las Vegas Valley.
+Anderson attended public schools and graduated from high school in the Las Vegas Valley.

 In 1966, after completing one year in the engineering program at the University of Southern California, Anderson changed majors and enrolled in the USC School of Architecture, where he studied from 1966 to 1970.
-He relied on various scholarships — notably from the Graham Foundation, the Architectural Guild of Southern California and the American Institute of Architects — to fund his tuition.
-He earned a bachelor of architecture degree, magna cum laude in 1970 and a master of urban design degree one year later in 1971.
+He relied on various scholarships — notably from the Graham Foundation, the Architectural Guild of Southern California, and the American Institute of Architects — to fund his tuition.
+He earned a bachelor of architecture degree, magna cum laude, in 1970, and a master of urban design degree one year later, in 1971.

 In the 1960s and 1970s, the teaching philosophy of the USC College of Architecture and Fine Arts was influenced by the Illinois Institute of Technology (IIT) Institute of Design.
 The Dean of the USC College, Crombie Taylor, was the former acting Director of the IIT Institute of Design.
-Consequently, the College's architectural education, like that of IIT, was steeped in Modernism and in particular the Bauhaus aesthetic and the Bauhaus approach to integrating art, architecture, technology and culture.
-This was evident in the work of the College's faculty, who included the building scientist, Konrad Wachsmann, and the designer of some Case Study Houses in Southern California, Pierre Koenig.
+Consequently, the College's architectural education, like that of IIT, was steeped in Modernism and in particular the Bauhaus aesthetic and the Bauhaus approach to integrating art, architecture, technology, and culture.
+This was evident in the work of the College's faculty, which included the building scientist, Konrad Wachsmann, and the designer of some Case Study Houses in Southern California, Pierre Koenig.
 Other faculty who influenced Anderson's design aesthetic were the graphic artist John Gilchrist, whose recommended reading included D'Arcy Thompson's book On Growth and Form.
 Other readings were from Ralph Knowles, who was an early advocate of environmentally-friendly design that prefigured more recent sustainable design and development, and Richard Berry, the urban planner and theorist who explored with his students the relationship between design and information theory.

-Through the University's work-study program, Anderson worked as an assistant to Crombie Taylor, preparing an exhibit of the ornamentation of the early modernist architect, Louis Sullivan, which melded together aspects of both organic and geometric form.
+Through the University's work-study program, Anderson worked as an assistant to Crombie Taylor, preparing an exhibit of the ornamentation of the early modernist architect Louis Sullivan that melded together aspects of both organic and geometric form.
 The curriculum at the College included numerous electives, and the administration permitted great latitude in the courses that students took.
 Anderson took numerous courses outside his major, including courses in sociology, economics, and business, and he returned to the USC engineering program to take a course in mathematical topology for non-mathematicians.
-In this last course, Anderson would have encountered the Möbius strip, since it is a fundamental concept in the study of topology.
+In this last course, Anderson would have encountered the Möbius strip, as a fundamental concept in the study of topology, that would prove to be seminal in his subsequent contributions.